Periodontal Maintenance Therapy to Restore Your Gum Health

 Scaling and Root Planing

 Understanding the progression of periodontal disease is crucial for maintaining a healthy smile.
-From the early signs of gingivitis to the more severe stages of bone loss and advanced periodontitis, this comprehensive guide will empower you to take control of your oral health.
+From the early signs of gingivitis to the more severe stages of bone loss and advanced periodontitis, this comprehensive guide will empower you to take control of your oral health and manage periodontal pockets.
 Learn about the symptoms, causes, and treatment options for each stage as we delve into the intricacies of periodontal disease.
-Get ready to embark on a path towards healthier gums and a brighter smile.
+Get ready to embark on a path towards healthier gums and a brighter smile with preventative care.

-Gingivitis is the beginning stage of gum disease.
+Gingivitis is the beginning stage of gum disease, often linked to inflammation in the gums.
 Essentially, gingivitis is a mild form of gum disease.
 Often, patients will notice irritation and redness of the gingiva, the gum tissue around the base of the teeth.
 The tooth connects to your gums below the top surface of your gums that you see.

 Food and other particles can get trapped between your tooth and the gum tissue.
 Good oral hygiene that includes proper brushing and flossing can reduce your risk of infection of the gums.
 Consistent, comprehensive dental exams from our dentist in Frisco, TX, Dr. Chirag Patel can reduce your risk of gingivitis.